michael-collins/online_program_toolkit/program-components/courses/capstone-project.md

 **Incubator Courses: (Mid and Capstone Courses):**

-Provide structural support for development of  capstone projects.
+Provide structural support for development and production of capstone projects.